Normal Sleep Development

 Babies operate according to their own internal biological rhythms, and they are unaware of what their parents are reading or being told.
 Babies do not have a body clock when they are born.
 It often takes several months for a baby’s day-night pattern of wake and sleep to become established, and for night-time sleep consolidation to happen.
 During this time many parents just need reassurance that their baby is normal, and that their baby’s sleep patterns are developing as expected.

-Newborn babies may sleep for 18 or so hours a day, but often for only for 2-3 hours at a time.
-During the first year overall sleep duration falls to around 15 hours, and the majority of sleep becomes concentrated during night-time as the circadian rhythms develop.
+New-born babies may sleep for 18 or so hours a day, but often for only for 2-3 hours at a time.
+During the first-year overall sleep duration falls to around 15 hours a day, and the majority of sleep becomes concentrated during night-time as the circadian rhythms* develop.

-A recent systematic review drew together data from 34 studies relating to normal infant sleep duration.
+In a comprehensive systematic review (Galland et al. 2012) combined data from 34 studies relating to normal infant sleep duration.
 The chart below shows part of this data for babies aged up to one year.
 Data from each study & age range are represented by a dot which shows the average total sleep experienced.
-The dotted line shows the amount of variation around that average.
-It is clear that younger babies sleep longer overall, but there is also a lot of variation among individual babies, and within studies, for this group.
+[The dotted line shows the amount of variation around that average.]
+It is clear that younger babies sleep longer overall, but there is also a lot of variation among individual babies, and within studies for this group.